 Bootstrap signal overlap can occur when neighboring co-channel stations use the same frame size or integer multiples of a particular frame size, which is most likely to occur when frame sizes related to 1-second periods are used.
 To avoid such time-domain overlaps of Bootstraps from multiple stations, Bootstrap Reference Emission Time offsets of the station waveforms shall be applied by the respective Schedulers.
-Bootstrap Reference Emission Time offsets shall be applied when multiples or submultiples of Physical Layer frame lengths occur at integer multiples of 1-second periods.
-Directions of the Bootstrap Reference Emission Time offsets shall be the same as indicated by the $tx_carrier_offset$ values sent by Schedulers to their Transmitters in the Timing and Management Data.
-Positive values of $tx_carrier_offset$ shall indicate delays, and negative values of $tx_carrier_offset$ shall indicate advances, in the Bootstrap Reference Emission Times sent by Schedulers to their Transmitters.
+Bootstrap Reference Emission Time offsets shall be applied when multiples or submultiples of Physical Layer frame lengths occur at integer multiples of 1second periods.
+Directions of the Bootstrap Reference Emission Time offsets shall be the same as indicated by the tx_carrier_offset values sent by Schedulers to their Transmitters in the Timing and Management Data.
+Positive values of tx_carrier_offset shall indicate delays, and negative values of tx_carrier_offset shall indicate advances, in the Bootstrap Reference Emission Times sent by Schedulers to their Transmitters.
 When the assigned offset for a station is zero, its Bootstrap Reference Emission Time shall be 0 ± 1 msec of a Second Tick of TAI time.
-When the assigned offset for a station is non-zero, its Bootstrap Reference Emission Time offset shall be 0 ± 1 msec) up to 0 ± 1 msec) up to 0 ± 1 msec) of a Second Tick of TAI time, with the sign of 0 ± 1 determined by the sign of 0 ± 1 msec) of a Second Tick of TAI time, with the sign of 0 ± 1 determined by the sign of 0 ± 1 msec or greater, depending upon whether the Bootstrap symbols is 0 ± 1 making Bootstrap Length 0 ± 1 msec or greater, depending upon whether the Bootstrap is extended per [2].
+When the assigned offset for a station is non-zero, its Bootstrap Reference Emission Time offset shall be $\geq \pm$ (Bootstrap Length + 1 msec) up to \pm (Bootstrap Length + 10 msec) of a Second Tick of TAI time, with the sign of ' \pm ' determined by the sign of tx_carrier_offset.
+Bootstrap symbols are 0.5 msec in length, and the minimum number of Bootstrap symbols is 4, making Bootstrap Length 2 msec or greater, depending upon whether the Bootstrap is extended per [2].